BenWhite22/Spain-Tobacco-Sales-Analysis/README.md

 # Spain-Tobacco-Sales-Analysis

-The work is spread across 4 notebooks:
+My work is spread across 4 notebooks:

-The Deloitte Tobacco Sales – Analysis file is where the bulk of my analysis was performed, including building the preliminary model.
+1. The Deloitte Tobacco Sales – Analysis file is where the bulk of my analysis was performed, including building the preliminary model.

 2. The Deloitte Tobacco Sales - Tobacco Prices Web Scraping notebook was used for scraping tobacco price date from the El Precio del Tabaco website using Beautiful Soup, which was then used in notebook 1.